 At Compose we offer three ways to connect to Redis deployments.

 By default, a Redis deployment is provisioned with a basic TCP portal which enables traditional, unencrypted connections.
 This can be used when your drivers do not handle encryption and you are aware of the potential risks of unencrypted traffic.
-This is also the only connection that can be used with the
+This is also the connection that the

 You can also provision an optional SSH portal which allows you to encrypt all your traffic between a database client and a server.
 This traffic tunnel allows applications to send unencrypted Redis traffic to the server with the tunnel managing the encryption.
 You can read about configuring Redis for SSH tunnels in Redis SSH Tunnels.